h2oai/h2o-3/h2o-docs/src/product/cloud-integration/ibm-dsx.rst

 The IBM Data Science Experience (DSX) provides an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
 With DSX, Data scientists can use the best of open source tools such as R and Python, tap into IBMs unique features, grow their capabilities, and share their successes.

-This section show how simple it is to use H2O R with IBM DSX.
+This section shows how simple it is to use H2O R with IBM DSX.

 1. Sign in to `datascience.ibm.com <http://datascience.ibm.com>`__.
 (Or select **Sign Up** if you do not yet have an account.)